mark-hahn/emStructObj/README.md

 Features
 --------

-0. It is 100% javascript and no C code is needed.
+0. 100% javascript and no C code is needed.

 1. Create js objects with keys matching the struct member names.